-Apple’s international success is evidenced by the fact that the company is almost non-existent on social media.
-Search for Apple on Twitter and you’ll find an account with 959,000 followers and no Tweets.
+Apple’s international success is evidenced by the fact that the company is almost non-existent on certain social media platforms.
+Search for Apple on Twitter and you’ll find an account with 5.3 million followers and no tweets.
+While the company does post on Instagram and boasts over 24 million followers, just a small handful of accounts are luckily enough to claim a follow from the brand.
 Apparently Apple’s success has allowed them to circumvent popular marketing techniques on social media.

 Not only does Apple attract consumers with its global branding consistency and sleek products, but it also caters to buyers’ emotions.

-Apple’s “Think Different” television commercial from the late nineties featured images of Einstein, John Lennon, Gandhi, and Martin Luther King.
-Referring to these icons as “the crazy ones,” the ad’s narrator talks of “pushing the human race forward,” and says that “the people who are crazy enough to think they can change the world are the ones who do.”
+Apple’s “Think Different” television commercial from the late ‘90s featured images of Einstein, John Lennon, Gandhi, and Martin Luther King.
+Referring to these icons as “the crazy ones,” the ad’s narrator talks of “pushing the human race forward” and says that “the people who are crazy enough to think they can change the world are the ones who do.”

 The ad is an example of Apple attempting to connect emotionally with viewers, creating a brand that denotes progress, innovation and creativity.
 Who doesn’t want to be associated with those traits?

-Fortune reports that consumers who took part in the survey to nominate Apple said the company manufactures items “they can’t live without.”
+When the company earned this title in 2017, Fortune reported that consumers who took part in the survey to nominate Apple said the company manufactured items “they can’t live without.”

-But if the company continues to keep messaging consistent globally and cater to consumers’ emotions and geographic regions worldwide, it’s likely Apple will remain on top of its game.
+If Apple continues to keep messaging consistent globally and cater to consumers’ emotions and geographic regions worldwide, it’s likely the brand will remain on top of its game well into the future.